pallets/werkzeug/docs/tutorial.rst

 Step 4: The Routing
 -------------------

 Next up is routing.
-Routing is the process of match and parse the URL to something we can use.
+Routing is the process of matching and parsing the URL to something we can use.
 Werkzeug provides a flexible integrated routing system which we can use for that.
 The way it works is that you create a :class:`~werkzeug.routing.Map` instance and add a bunch of :class:`~werkzeug.routing.Rule` objects.
 Each rule has a pattern it will try to match the URL against and an “endpoint”.
 The endpoint is typically a string and can be used to uniquely identify the URL.
-We could also use this for automatically reversing the URL, but that's not what we will do in this tutorial.
+We could also use this to automatically reverse the URL, but that's not what we will do in this tutorial.

 Just put this into the constructor::